timw255/SitefinityKrakenIO/README.md

 ###Copying the source files

-Move the source files into your project.
+Merge the source files into your project.

 **Note:** If you have to modify the namespaces for any reason, make sure that `TaskName` in the AlbumOptimizationTask.cs gets updated to reflect the changes.
 Otherwise, Sitefinity won't know the correct class to instantiate.